 - On March 8, 2019, JTI-Macdonald Corp. ("JTIM" or the "Applicant") filed for and obtained protection under the Companies' Creditors Arrangement Act (the "CCAA").
 Pursuant to the Order of this Court granted on the same date (the "Original Initial Order"), Deloitte Restructuring Inc. was appointed as the Monitor in these proceedings (in such capacity, the "Monitor").
 The proceedings commenced by the Applicant under the CCAA are referred to herein as the "CCAA Proceedings". - 2.
 The CCAA Proceedings are being conducted in parallel with the CCAA proceedings of Imperial Tobacco Canada Limited and Imperial Tobacco Company Limited (collectively, "ITL"), and Rothmans, Benson & Hedges Inc. ("RBH", together with JTIM and ITL, the "CCAA Applicants").
-The stated objective of these parallel, unconsolidated CCAA proceedings is to provide the CCAA Applicants with an opportunity to settle the multi billion dollars of claims alleged against each of them through a structured process.
+The stated objective of these parallel, unconsolidated CCAA proceedings is to provide the CCAA Applicants with an opportunity to settle the multibillion dollars of claims alleged against each of them through a structured process.

 - 3. In furtherance of the collective goal of resolving the numerous, substantial and complicated claims against the CCAA Applicants, the Honourable Warren K. Winkler, K.C. was appointed as mediator (the "Court-Appointed Mediator"), with a mandate to oversee and coordinate a multiparty, confidential mediation among the CCAA Applicants and their key stakeholders (the "Mediation"). - 4.
-As further set out in this Sixteenth Report of the Monitor (the "Sixteenth Report"), the Applicant has been working diligently and in good faith and is participating in the Mediation in the manner requested by the Court-Appointed Mediator in order to achieve a pan-Canadian resolution of the various claims asserted against it and the other CCAA Applicants.
+As further set out in this Seventeenth Report of the Monitor (the "Seventeenth Report"), the Applicant has been working diligently and in good faith and is participating in the Mediation in the manner requested by the Court-Appointed Mediator in order to achieve a pan-Canadian resolution of the various claims asserted against it and the other CCAA Applicants.
 The Mediation itself, and the issues raised during the Mediation, are legally and factually complex.
-Additional time is required beyond March 29, 2024, when the current period for the stay of proceedings granted in the Original Initial Order (as subsequently extended by further orders of the Court, the "Stay Period"), expires, to: - a) preserve the status quo and continue to maintain the stability of operations; - b) seek a collective solution for the benefit of all stakeholders in respect of the claims asserted against the CCAA Applicants including through advancing the Mediation led by the Court-Appointed Mediator; and - c) determine next steps in respect of the CCAA Proceedings. - 5.
-On March 11, 2024, JTIM brought a motion seeking an order extending the Stay Period through to September 30, 2024.
-Similar motions were brought by RBH and ITL on the same date also seeking orders extending the stay period in their CCAA proceedings to September 30, 2024.
+Additional time is required beyond September 30, 2024, when the current period for the stay of proceedings granted in the Original Initial Order (as subsequently extended by further orders of the Court, the "Stay Period"), expires, to: - a) preserve the status quo and continue to maintain the stability of operations; - b) seek a collective solution for the benefit of all stakeholders in respect of the claims asserted against the CCAA Applicants including through advancing the Mediation led by the Court-Appointed Mediator; and - c) determine next steps in respect of the CCAA Proceedings. - 5.
+On September 17, 2024, JTIM brought a motion seeking an order extending the Stay Period through to March 31, 2025.
+Similar motions were brought by RBH and ITL on September